WordPress/gutenberg/docs/reference-guides/block-api/block-supports.md

 -   Default value: null
 -   Subproperties:
     -   `background`: type `boolean`, default value `true`
+    -   `duotone`: type `string`, default value undefined
     -   `gradients`: type `boolean`, default value `false`
     -   `text`: type `boolean`, default value `true`

-This value signals that a block supports some of the CSS style properties related to color.
+This value signals that a block supports some of the properties related to color.
 When it does, the block editor will show UI controls for the user to set their values.

-The controls for background and text will source their colors from the `editor-color-palette` [theme support](https://developer.wordpress.org/block-editor/developers/themes/theme-support/#block-color-palettes), while the gradient's from `editor-gradient-presets` [theme support](https://developer.wordpress.org/block-editor/developers/themes/theme-support/#block-gradient-presets).

 Note that the `text` and `background` keys have a default value of `true`, so if the `color` property is present they'll also be considered enabled: